<aside>

 Upon completing your degree at Maestro College, you may continue to relevant degree programs at Maestro University through a structured pathway designed to keep you moving forward.

-Maestro College (formerly Peloton College) — is accredited by the Council on Occupational Education (COE) — a nationally recognized accreditor approved by the U.S. Department of Education.
+Maestro College is accredited by the Council on Occupational Education, a national accrediting agency recognized by the U.S. Department of Education.